-This press release includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that are subject to risks, uncertainties and other factors, including the risk that the FDA and other regulatory agencies may not approve the SOF/VEL/VOX fixed-dose combination, and any marketing approvals, if granted, may have significant limitations on its use.
+This press release includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 that are subject to risks, uncertainties and other factors, including the risk that Gilead may observe unfavorable results from additional clinical trials involving Harvoni, Epclusa, Vosevi and Vemlidy in certain difficult-to-treat patient populations.
 These risks, uncertainties and other factors could cause actual results to differ materially from those referred to in the forward-looking statements.
 The reader is cautioned not to rely on these forward-looking statements.
-These and other risks are described in detail in Gilead’s Quarterly Report on Form 10-Q for the quarter ended September 30, 2016, as filed with the U.S. Securities and Exchange Commission.
+These and other risks are described in detail in Gilead’s Quarterly Report on Form 10-Q for the quarter ended June 30, 2017, as filed with the U.S. Securities and Exchange Commission.
 All forward-looking statements are based on information currently available to Gilead, and Gilead assumes no obligation to update any such forward-looking statements.

 U.S. Full Prescribing Information for Harvoni, Epclusa, Vosevi, Vemlidy and Viread including BOXED WARNING, is available at www.gilead.com.